Darccelio/darccelio/README.md

 -->

 - 🔭 I'm currently estuding 3th semester of Análise e Desenvolvimento de Sistema College;
-- 🌱 I'm currently learning Java ( Java and Ecosystem Spring Framework ) and Javascript ( TypeScript and React );
+- 🌱 I'm currently learning Java ( Java and Ecosystem Spring Framework ) and Javascript (TypeScript and React);
-- 🤙 I'm available for oportunities like internship and junior developed
+- 🤙 I'm available for oportunities like internship and junior developed;
-- 📫 Contact-me on Linkedin profile https://www.linkedin.com/in/darccelio/
+- 📫 Contact-me on Linkedin profile https://www.linkedin.com/in/darccelio

 <hr>